Marine life: Fungi

 Lichens are mutualistic associations between a fungus, usually an ascomycete, and an alga or a cyanobacterium.
 Several lichens are found in marine environments.
 Many more occur in the splash zone, where they occupy different vertical zones depending on how tolerant they are to submersion.
 Some lichens live a long time; one species has been dated at 8,600 years.
 However their lifespan is difficult to measure because what defines the same lichen is not precise.
 Lichens grow by vegetatively breaking off a piece, which may or may not be defined as the same lichen, and two lichens of different ages can merge, raising the issue of whether it is the same lichen.

-The sea snail Littoraria irrorata damages plants of Spartina in the sea marshes where it lives, which enables spores of intertidal ascomycetous fungi to colonise the plant.
+The sea snail Littoraria irrorata damages plants of Spartina in the sea marshes where it lives, which enables spores of intertidal ascomycetous fungi to colonize the plant.
 The snail then eats the fungal growth in preference to the grass itself.

-According to fossil records, fungi date back to the late Proterozoic era 900-570 million years ago.
+According to fossil records, fungi date back to the late Proterozoic era 900–570 million years ago.
 Fossil marine lichens 600 million years old have been discovered in China.
 It has been hypothesized that mycoplankton evolved from terrestrial fungi, likely in the Paleozoic era (390 million years ago).